Shrine Mont is open for 2021

 Is Bryce Resort open?

-Bryce Resort is currently offering its regular lineup of summer activities including golf, the downhill bike park, lake Laura and disc golf.
-The zip line is closed until further notice.
+Bryce Resort is currently offering its regular lineup of activities including golf, the downhill bike park, lake Laura and disc golf.
+There is no longer a zip line.

 What can I do to help Shrine Mont through this difficult time?